Code-Gale/dna/DEPLOYMENT.md

 ```

 Important:
 - `NEXT_PUBLIC_BASE_URL` must be your public HTTPS origin.
-Paystack will redirect to `${BASE_URL}/ticket-confirmation`.
+Your payment provider will redirect to `${BASE_URL}/ticket-confirmation`.
-- In Paystack Dashboard → Settings → Domains & URLs, set your callback/redirect to `https://your-domain.com/ticket-confirmation`.
+- In your payment provider dashboard (Korapay), set your callback/redirect to `https://your-domain.com/ticket-confirmation`.

 ---